 The risen dough should look and feel airier if gently prodded with a wet finger.

-The bread is baked for around 30 minutes.
-If you lift the dough out of its tin and tap the bottom of the bread it should give a hollow sound if it is done.
+The bread is baked for around 25-30 minutes.
+You will know it is done if you lift the dough out of the tin and tap the bottom of the bread.
+It will give a hollow sound when done.